apache/echarts-doc/en/option/component/axis-common.md

 ##${prefix} show(boolean) = ${defaultShow|default(true)}

-Whether to show the axis line or not.
+Set this to `false` to prevent the axis line from showing.

 {{ if: ${componentType} == 'xAxis' || ${componentType} == 'yAxis' }}
 ##${prefix} onZero(boolean) = true